Gamblers, day traders and smart investors

 The economic impact of COVID-19 remains unknown.
 Infection rates have started to rise again in Victoria, and we have already seen tighter lockdown measures imposed as a result.
 Smart investors demand more certainty than ever and are looking for ways to navigate this volatility.

 Structured products provide greater certainty of risk and return.
 One of the products issued by a major global investment bank currently offered on the Stropro platform yields a 6.5% per cent fixed coupon, paid quarterly.
 The product is linked to a basket of blue-chip bank shares that have strong revenues, market share, balance sheet and the ability to withstand further shocks to the economy.
-An investor’s capital is only at risk if the shares fall by 40 per cent from current levels and this is only measured at maturity.
+Investor’s capital is at risk if the shares fall by 40 per cent from current levels and this is only measured at maturity.2

-Unlike direct equities, ETFs and hybrids, structured products are purpose-built around investment themes and provide significant downside protection.
+Unlike direct equities, passive ETFs and hybrids, structured products can be purpose-built around investment themes and may offer a level of downside protection.

 As volatility persists, gamblers and day traders will continue to blindly play the stock market in the hope of winning big.
-Smart investors have their money in structured products, where risk and reward are clear.
+Smart investors utilise structured products to achieve greater clarity of risk and return.

 Anto Joseph is the CEO of Stropro.